uklotzde/gigtag/README.md

 Properties are represented as a non-empty, ordered _list_ of key/value pairs.

-Both keys and values are arbitrary strings that could even include leading/trailing whitespace.
+_Keys_ are non-empty strings that contain arbitrary text without leading/trailing whitespace.
 There are no restrictions regarding the uniqueness of keys, i.e. duplicate keys are permitted.

+_Values_ are arbitrary strings without any restrictions.
+Empty values are permitted.

 Applications are responsible for interpreting the keys and values in their respective context.
 Facets could be used for defining this context.